 “The Bible does not specifically condemn the practice of slavery.
 It gives instructions on how slaves should be treated (Deuteronomy 15:12-15; Ephesians 6:9; Colossians 4:1), but does not outlaw slavery altogether.
 Many see this as the Bible condoning all forms of slavery.
 What many fail to understand is that slavery in biblical times was very different from the slavery that was practiced in the past few centuries in many parts of the world.
 The slavery in the Bible was not based exclusively on race.
 People were not enslaved because of their nationality or the color of their skin.
 In Bible times, slavery was based more on economics; it was a matter of social status.
 People sold themselves as slaves when they could not pay their debts or provide for their families.
 In New Testament times, sometimes doctors, lawyers, and even politicians were slaves of someone else.
 Some people actually chose to be slaves so as to have all their needs provided for by their masters.” (see full article)

-The Rich Young Ruler came to Jesus knowing he needed more than religion, he knew something was missing, he saw something in Christ that attracted him, but in the end, he went away, choosing riches over righteousness.
+The Rich Young Ruler came to Jesus knowing he needed more than religion, he knew something was missing in his life and he saw something in Christ that attracted him.
+But in the end, he went away, choosing riches over righteousness.
 Part of his problem was he didn’t realize the deity of Christ.
-When Jesus asked him why he called Him good, Jesus wasn’t denying His deity, He was declaring it, for Jesus often called Himself good (Matthew 20:15; John 10:11, 14).
+When Jesus asked him why he called Him good, Jesus wasn’t denying His own deity, He was declaring it, for Jesus often called Himself good (Matthew 20:15; John 10:11, 14).
 If the Rich Young Ruler knew that Jesus was God, I have a hunch he would have been willing to follow Him.

-In those days the rich were considered to be blessed by God and, for the most part, in good standing with Him, especially among the Jews.
-But Jesus teaches us, through His dealing with the Rich Young Ruler that that’s not always the case and it’s hard for a rich man to go to heaven.
+In those days the rich were considered blessed by God and, for the most part, in good standing with Him, especially among the Jews.
+But Jesus teaches us, through His dealing with the Rich Young Ruler that that’s not always the case.
+As a matter of fact, it’s hard for a rich man to go to heaven.
+Jesus said in:

 Matthew 6:24 (NKJV) “No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
 You cannot serve God and mammon.”

-This should stop me in my tracks when I’m tempted to make some moves to make more money, maybe it would be better to learn to live within my means.
+This should stop me in my tracks when I’m tempted to make some moves to make more money…maybe it would be better to learn to live within my means.
+Hmmm.

 Peter asks the Lord about any rewards they might be entitled to, since they had left all to serve and follow Christ.
 Jesus promises blessing on earth and rewards in heaven, but He wouldn’t leave out the fact that there’s a cross before the crown.